-Planet Patrol is on a mission to eliminate single-use materials, involving over 25,000 people in the past 3 years.
+Since we started in 2016, Planet Patrol has run thousands of clean ups, involving over 25,000 people in the past 4 years.
 Our Community Guardians are the voice of Planet Patrol in their local area, helping make all of this possible.
 They organise litter picks, keeping their local community updated and inspired.

 We caught up with one of Community Guardians, Alice, based in Looe, Cornwall to share her story and top tips for anyone who would like to join the Planet Patrol movement!
 Applications to be a Community Guardian are now open, apply here.